 Our YouTube channel has many helpful videos, including data editing tutorials.

-The EcoSound Support and Resources page has links to the EcoSound Full Operator’s Guide as well as several tutorials, including guides for using EcoSound data in ArcMap.
+The EcoSound Support and Resources page has links to the EcoSound Full Operator’s Guide as well as several tutorials, including guides for using EcoSound data in QGIS.
 The EcoSound Quick Start Guide shows recommended settings to use on your Lowrance or Simrad while logging sonar.
+Please follow this quick start guide carefully.

 If you ever need any assistance, contact the BioBase support team at firstname.lastname@example.org